hossein-zare/react-native-dropdown-picker/README.md

 Releases are currently made from teh [`5.x`](https://github.com/hossein-zare/react-native-dropdown-picker/tree/5.x) branch.

+## Release Process

 To make a new release, follow these steps:

-* Verify the `dev-5.x` branch has all the changes desired in a release and works well
+* Verify the development branch has all the changes desired in a release and works well
-* Make and merge a final PR into `dev-5.x` that increments the version number in `package.json`
+* Make and merge a final PR into development branch that increments the version number in `package.json`
-* Make and merge a PR from the `dev-5.x` branch to the `5.x` branch
+* Make and merge a PR from the development branch to the release branch
-* Using the GitHub web UI, draft a new release using tag name `v5.x.x` (replace the `x` values as appropriate of course), against target `5.x`, with release name `v5.x.x` (again, with appropriate numbers in place of `x` of course)
+* Using the GitHub web UI, draft a new release using tag name `vx.x.x` (replace the `x` values as appropriate of course), with the release branch as the target, with release name `vx.x.x` (again, with appropriate numbers in place of `x` of course)
 * Verify in the GitHub Actions panel for the repository that NPM publish succeeded